Introduction

 AWS Glue imposes limits on the number of concurrent job runs, which can lead to throttling if not managed properly.
 To avoid throttling:

-- Use AWS Glue triggers to manage dependencies between jobs and control the execution order.
+- Use AWS Glue triggers to manage job dependencies and control the execution order.

 - Monitor the number of concurrent job runs using Amazon CloudWatch metrics and alarms.